 For example, if you want to clear the alignment of the story title, right-click (control-click on Mac) Alignment in the Title section, and then select Clear.

 Click the X in the toolbar above the point's caption:

 In Tableau Desktop, click the Presentation Mode button on the toolbar.
-Or, publish the story to Tableau Online or Tableau Server, and click the Full Screen button in the upper-right corner of the browser.
+Or, publish the story to Tableau Cloud or Tableau Server, and click the Full Screen button in the upper-right corner of the browser.